Image Search with AI Models

 figure 3 A general pipeline of SIFT- and CNN-based retrieval models.png

 Fig 3.
-A general pipline of SIFT- and CNN-based retrieval models[3]
+A general pipeline of SIFT- and CNN-based retrieval models[3]

 3.1.1 Image Feature Extraction Model